 Those late-night study sessions and last-minute term paper writing binges usually take place in the dark.
 As a student, you probably spend a lot of time in reduced light, and that can put a fair amount of strain on your eyes.
 You have to find ways to reduce the strain or suffer through some serious headaches.
-But, there are some tips that you can use as you burn the midnight oil.
+Luckily, there are some tips for students that you can use as you burn the midnight oil.

 Dealing with the Computer

 - Use the Right Text Size.
 Small print is going to drive you crazy.
 You don’t need to squint close to the monitor because you can adjust the size of the font.
-Using 14 point or higher is good for composition.
+Using 14-point or higher is good for composition.
 You can always reduce the font size prior to submitting your paper.